10 Rules for Successful Web Design

+- I Can’t Find What I Want!
 The order in which you rank your navigation bar labels is important.
-The eye pays special importance to the first label, and the last label.
+The eye pays especial importance to the first label, and the last label.
 Not so much in-between.
 Ever wondered why ‘Contact’ always comes at the end?
 Because it’s a prime position.
 Don’t put your most important items in the middle.
 Decide what you’ll prioritise and work from left to right.

 Readers of websites scan, rather than read for the most part.
 They’re time-poor so they’ll scroll quickly and scan what catches their eye.
 If the layout is too busy and the eye is forced to negotiate too many elements, they will give up and move elsewhere.

 Early newspapers filled every spare inch of space with text – reflecting a more contemplative age when there was plenty of time to sit and read each article in detail.
 For contemporary readers, though, the white space is essential.
 It’s clean space that provides clarity and focus for people who have limited time and need help to scan the content.

 A considered use of white space helps visitors to navigate your website more easily, understand your content more quickly, and respond to CTAs more efficiently.
 Research carried out by Human Factors International found: